TURN ENGAGEMENT INTO COLLABORATION

 #2.
 Teachers Love the Positive Parent Feedback

 Drop off and pick up are hectic for teachers and parents alike.
 Consequently, many teachers feel they do not have the connection to parents they’d like.
 This is where an online sharing platform can be powerful.
 When teachers send anecdotes, parents are normally appreciative.
 They feel comfortable with the private, secure channel that they now have with the teacher and will very often express their gratitude for your communication by replying.

 And as we all know, positive feedback is powerful.
 It’s addictive.
 Once teachers start connecting with parents in this intimate and positive way, the number of learning anecdotes the teachers send tends to multiply.
 It’s a virtuous cycle where everyone benefits.

 #3.
 Learning Outcomes Accelerate

-Each time a parent replies to a teacher’s message, the teacher will learn something about the child.
+Each time a parent responds to a learning story, the teacher will learn something about the child.
 If a picture of a child working in a group elicits a response from the parent about his social skills, the teacher has more to work with.
 A picture showing a child planting seeds in a garden may lead parents to ask if they should start a garden at home for their child.
 In this way, the teacher learns about the child and the home environment, improving their ability to provide individualized teaching and guidance that can inspire that child.

 The eventual learning outcomes are not completely unknown, however.
 Educa allows teachers to map each and every child activity to a curriculum goal or learning outcome that becomes part of that child’s record.
 By referring to this historical record, teachers can see strengths and weaknesses, allowing them to be more targeted in future interactions with each child.
 For instance, there might be a lack of evidence of a child working in groups, and so teachers know to provide more opportunities for that child to play within a group.